Nissan Quest

 The Nissan Quest is a minivan manufactured and marketed by Nissan for model years 1993–2017 over four generations.

 The first two generations (internally designated V40 and V41) of the Quest were short-wheelbase models co-developed and manufactured with Ford, aside its badge engineered Mercury Villager.
 For model year 2004 and the third generation (V42), Nissan ended its joint venture with Ford, manufacturing the Quest on its own.
-For model year 2011, the fourth generation (RE52) became a widened variant of the Nissan Elgrand minivan and was now manufactured in Japan.
+For model year 2011, the fourth generation (RE52) became a widened variant of the Nissan Elgrand minivan and became manufactured in Japan.
 For the preceding generations, the Quest loosely shared its chassis and powertrain with the Nissan Maxima.

 Following the decline of minivan sales in North America, Nissan ended sales of the Quest after the 2017 model year.

 First generation (V40; 1993)

 In 1987, Ford and Nissan entered a joint agreement to develop an all-new vehicle to compete in the minivan segment scheduled for 1991.
 Development officially began later that year under the codename VX54, with the final designs being chosen in 1989.
 Prototypes went into initial testing in 1990 at Ford and Nissan test tracks, later real-world testing throughout 1991, with development concluding at the end of that year.
 On January 6, 1992, the 1993 Nissan Quest was unveiled at the North American International Auto Show in Detroit.
 Unusually, its design patents were subsequently filed by design chief Thomas H. Semple for Nissan Motor on March 5, 1992, rather than in advance of its introduction.

-The first Nissan Quest rolled off the production line on April 14, 1992 at the Avon, Ohio plant sourced from Japanese production.
+The first Nissan Quest rolled off the production line on April 14, 1992, at the Avon, Ohio plant sourced from Japanese production.
 While assembly took place at Ohio Assembly, initial production began in Japan and later at NMMC that August.
 NMMC production began in June 1992 on the main body components, with engine assembly beginning in August.
 The Quest was launched in September 1992 and sold 1,358 units during its first month.

 The Quest was a successor to the Nissan Axxess, which was sold in the United States only in 1990 (ended production in 1989) and in Canada from 1990 to 1995.
-It also replaced the rear-wheel drive Vanette, also discontinued in 1990.
+It also replaced the rear-wheel drive Nissan Van, also discontinued in 1990.
 The Quest was initially powered by Nissan's 3.0 L VG30E SOHC engine that made 151 hp and 182 lbft.
-For a short time, the Quest was sold in Japan in a right hand drive configuration at Nissan Bluebird Store locations, but due to the engine displacement and exterior dimensions exceeding Japanese Government dimension regulations sales were limited and cancelled after the facelifted version was released in 1996.
+For a short time, the Quest was sold in Japan in a right hand drive configuration at Nissan Bluebird Store locations, but sales were limited and cancelled after the facelifted version was released in 1996.